When you click on the link in this post, we may earn a small commission at no cost to you. We appreciate your support of our blog!

 Being hurt is being vulnerable.
 So what do us humans do to protect ourselves?

 We get ANGRY.
-Sometimes really friggin angry.
+Sometimes really, really angry.

 So yep, you guessed it.
 Now you’re crazy AND angry.

-You know in the movies that never ends well.
+You know that story never ends well!

 What is also normal is finding someone to blame for that anger.